Patricroft: Holy Cross

+Patricroft Methodist Church

-Patricroft Methodist Church (technically located in Peel Green) on the corner of Alexandra Road and Liverpool Road came into being from the merger of the Trinity Methodist Church and the Ebenezer Methodist Church in 1964.
-A new church was opened on the Trinity site in February 1972.
-Later the Barton Methodist Church and the Winton Methodist Churches merged in with them.
+Patricroft Methodist Church (technically located in Peel Green) stands on the corner of Alexandra Road and Liverpool Road.
+It was formed in 1964 through the merger of Trinity Methodist Church and the Ebenezer Methodist Church.
+A new church building was opened on the Trinity site in February 1972.
+The congregations of Barton Methodist Church and Winton Methodist Churches later joined them.